Joanna Sophie of Bavaria

-Joanna Sophia of Bavaria (c.
+Joanna Sophie of Bavaria (c.
 1373 – 15 November 1410) was the youngest daughter of Albert I, Duke of Bavaria and his first wife Margaret of Brieg.
 She was a member of the House of Wittelsbach.

-On 13 June 1395, Joanna Sophia married Albert IV, Duke of Austria in Vienna.
-The marriage between the two ended a feud between Joanna Sophia's father and Albert's father, Albert III of Austria.
-Joanna Sophia's father agreed to the payment of 10,000 Pfennige and he gave Albert III the fortress of Natternberg and the town of Deggendorf.
+On 13 June 1395, Joanna Sophie married Albert IV, Duke of Austria in Vienna.
+The marriage between the two ended a feud between Joanna Sophie's father and Albert's father, Albert III of Austria.
+Joanna Sophie's father agreed to the payment of 10,000 Pfennige and he gave Albert III the fortress of Natternberg and the town of Deggendorf.

 The marriage produced two children; both of whom survived to adulthood.
 They were: